Security and Privacy designs¶

 How do I manage API security¶

-For APIs that will be able to transport private or secure information a risk assessment should be completed.
-Be aware that APIs are part of the whole system, but for inboud or outbound APIs examing the information that will be transported by an API is a good start.
+For APIs that are able to transport private or secure information a risk assessment should be completed.
+Be aware that APIs are part of the whole system, but for inboud or outbound APIs examining the information that is transported by an API is a good start.

 API Provider security controls are typically provided by a proxy or api-gateway.
 This because all traffic towards API end points is than centrally managed.
 You can of course also decentralize this, but than make sure all containers configurations are automatically provisioned.
 Minimum API controls should be:

 OAuth Authentication (*)

 Logging & Realtime Analytics

 Good API key security requires use of a vault.

 Established continuous code review processes

 Use of a ‘soft identifier’ or tag to enable tracking and analytics of the API

 (* if you offer protected services)